nickkeepfer/GitWorkshop/05-GitHub-Actions/README.md

 # GitHub Actions and CI/CD

 Welcome to the section on GitHub Actions and CI/CD!
 GitHub Actions is a powerful feature that allows you to automate your workflow directly within your GitHub repository.
-This automation can range from simple tasks like code linting and tests to complex pipelines involving build, test, and deployment processes.
+This automation can range from simple tasks like code linting (automated code style checks) and tests to complex pipelines involving build, test, and deployment processes.

 ## Objectives